Smriti Irani's daughter running 'illegal' bar in Goa, PM Modi should sack her: Cong | Politics

 - India

-The Congress on Saturday demanded that Prime Minister Narendra Modi should sack Union Minister Smriti Irani, alleging that an ''illegal bar'' was being run in Goa by her daughter, a charge rejected by her.
-In a statement, the lawyer of Irani's daughter, Kirat Nagra, said his client is neither an owner nor operating the restaurant called Silly Souls Goa and has not received any show cause notice from any Authority whatsoever as alleged.
+The Congress on Saturday demanded that Prime Minister Narendra Modi should sack Union Minister Smriti Irani, alleging that an ''illegal bar'' was being run in Goa by her daughter, who rejected the charge.
+In a statement, the lawyer of Irani's daughter, Kirat Nagra, said his client is neither an owner nor operating the restaurant called Silly Souls Goa, and has also not received any show cause notice from any authority whatsoever as alleged.

 ''The licence by Smriti Irani's daughter is in the name of a person who died in May 2021, and the licence was taken in June 2022 in Goa.
 But the person in whose name the licence is, had died 13 months ago.
 This is illegal,'' he told reporters.